intel-iot-devkit/how-to-code-samples/plant-lighting-system/java/README.md

 ```

-## Preparing Edison before running the project
+## Preparing the Intel® Edison board before running the project

-In order for the sample to run you will need to copy some files to Edison.
+In order for the sample to run you will need to copy some files to the Intel® Edison board.
 This can be done using SCP through SSH.
 Two sorts of files need to be copied from the sample repository:<br>

 1. Jar files- external libraries in the project need to be copied to "/usr/lib/java"